Bryukh/checkio-articles/2015-03-22 pathfinding.md

 Hi, CiO friends!

-Let's find a route between two points in the maze.
+Let's find a path between two points in the maze.
 For this we will look at ["Open Labyrinth"][open-labyrinth] mission.
-In this mission you are given a map of a maze and you should find a path from one corner to other.
+In this mission you are given a map of a maze and your task is to find a path from one corner to another.
 The maze can be represented as a graph where empty cells are nodes and adjacent cells are connected.
-Because we don't need find the shortest path, so we can use various graph traversal algorithms.
+Because we don't need find the shortest path, we can use various graph traversal algorithms.
-We can look at that algorithms with our player solutions.
+So let's see what algorithms our players came up with.

 > "So, the Labyrinth is a piece of cake, is it?
 Well, let's see how you deal with this little slice..."